-- Nursing management includes: assessment (holistic assessment, data collection including lab values and diagnostics); pharmacology; identification of real/potential problems –nursing diagnoses; planning of specific nursing interventions; implementing culturally safe care; evaluation of care; collaborating with other members of the Health Care Team; health promotion; client teaching
+- Nursing management including assessment (holistic assessment, data collection including lab values and diagnostics); pharmacology; identification of real/potential problems; nursing diagnoses; planning of specific nursing interventions; implementing culturally safe and culturally informed care; evaluation of care; collaborating with other members of the health care team; health promotion; client teaching

 Upon successful completion of this course, the learner will be able to:

-- Identify traditional healing practices related to the acute illness experience.
+5. Identify holistic and traditional healing practices related to the acute illness experience.

-- Describe the impact of cultural diversity in health and healing.
+6. Describe the impact of cultural diversity and cultural humility in health and healing.

 Grading System: Percentage